developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

         ...
     </applications>

-In the example above, the activity attribute is used to launch the URL in the Mozilla Mobile browser.
-If the specified app is not present on the device, the URL will not be displayed.
+In the example above, the package and activity attributes are used to launch the URL in the Mozilla Mobile browser.
+If the specified app (as defined in the package and activity parameters) is not present on the device, the URL will not be displayed.
 If no activity is specified, EHS will launch the link using the default browser.

 ------

 #### Tools
 Specifies the apps to be listed in the Tools menu of Admin and User Modes. <b>Note</b>: Package names may vary from one Android version to another.

 <b>Possible values</b>
 * Label: string
 * Package: app package name
-* Activity: app function package name (optional)
+* Activity (optional): package name of the activity to be invoked when the app starts

 #### Example